dangra/chromedriver-patcher/README.md

 # Patch ChromeDriver

-`patch-cd` patches chromedriver binary to remove obvious DOM injections that makes it obvious the brwoser is under scripted control.
+`patch-cd` patches chromedriver binary to well known DOM injections that leak the browser is under scripted control.

-It does so by loading chromedriver binary into memory, modifying pieces of information in place respecting binary size, and fexecve'ing directly from memory which doesn't require filesystem write permission of any kind.
+It does so by loading chromedriver binary into memory, modifying some identifiers in place respecting binary size, and fexecve'ing directly from memory which doesn't require filesystem write permission of any kind.

 For more information on relevant patches: